-There are 3 basic options: a DBA, a Corporation or an LLC.
+There are 3 basic options: a DBA, a Corporation, or an LLC.
 Click here to learn more about business entities.

-Picking a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that, the better).
+Picking a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less you do that, the better).
 In Step 3 we’ll show you how to search for the name in Nevada, but we highly recommend you do the following before searching Nevada state databases:

 Each state has its own requirements for registering a business.
 Now that you’ve chosen a business structure and picked your name, here are the requirements to register your business in Nevada.

 DBAs in Nevada are filed with the county.
-You’ll want to contact your local County Recorder to find out exactly what forms to submit and what they’re submission process is.
+You’ll want to contact your local County Recorder to find out exactly what forms to submit and what their submission process is.
 You can find the local county recorder’s office by searching “YOURCOUNTY county recorder”.

 Your EIN is like your Social Security Number for your company.
-It’s required for Corporations and LLC’s and optional for DBA’s (if you don’t have any employees, then it’s required).
+It’s required for Corporations and LLCs and optional for DBA’s (if you don’t have any employees, then it’s required).
 However, if you are a DBA and don’t obtain an EIN you will be forced to use your Social Security Number on many documents so it’s typically recommended you obtain the EIN to prevent identity theft.

-NOTE: We can obtain your EIN for you if you we form your company.
+TIP: We will obtain your EIN for you if we form your company.

 To keep business and personal expenses separate, you should open a separate account for your business.
 In addition, getting business credit cards is how you begin to build a company credit profile (corporation or LLC required) and can later qualify for larger loans and lines of credit.
-To open the account simply call your chosen bank and inquire on the steps to open a business bank account.
+Call your chosen bank for steps on opening a business bank account.
 Typically you’ll need a) your filed paperwork b) your EIN c) a company resolution authorizing your company to open the account (signed by the owners, members, officers or directors, etc.).